 Another thing to note is that laser eye surgery complications are rare.

 One tip that can help you lower your laser eye surgery risks is to choose the right surgeon.
 Aside from having lots of experience and a long list of satisfied patients, the surgeon you pick should know how to answer your topmost concerns.
-They should explain the procedure, tell you how to prepare for it and what the recovery involves.
+They should explain the procedure, tell you how to prepare for it and what the healing process involves.
 The right surgeon will know how to put your worries to rest.

 Light sensitivity after laser eye surgery: Is it a side-effect or a complication?

-Some patients experience sensitivity because of dry eyes or because the surgical site has become swollen causing glare and halos.
+Some LASIK patients experience light sensitivity because of dry eyes or because the surgical site has become swollen causing glare and halos.
 If it’s the latter, don’t be alarmed.
 The corneal flap heals quickly, and some patients can endure sensitivity without much problem.

 Let our vision correction team in Central PA help you